taylorlapeyre/taylorlapeyre.github.io/about.md

 title: About Me
 ---

-I’m a web developer and designer from New Orleans, LA.
+I’m a software designer from New Orleans, LA.
 I enjoy making websites and applications that make people’s lives easier and simpler.

 I’m also a student at Louisiana State University and a unix and typography enthusiast.